aledecicco/english-programming-language/README.md

 - Iterators might have the same problem with the garbage collector as the for-each loop had.
 - Choose a different keyword for `If` when there is no `Else` and for `Try` when there is no `Catch`, allowing to parse any sentence inside a simple sentence.
 - Command line arguments for the interpreter.
+- Stack pointer shouldn't be neccessary in EvaluatorEnv